Have you tried any of the Peloton strength training classes yet? If not, you’re missing out.

 Total Strength with Andy Speer

 The following year is when Peloton debuted the Andy Speer Total Strength program.
 You can find it on the app under Programs.
-On there it’s called “Total Strength with Andy.”
+It’s called “Total Strength with Andy.”

 Total Strength with Andy is a four-week program consisting of 18 classes.
 It includes warm ups, a strength test, and classes target different areas of your body.
 This program is an excellent introduction to strength training.